Belgium Forex Brokers

 When did the regulation of the FSMA enter into force?
 How does the FSMA enforce the Regulation?

 The regulation of the FSMA entered into force on 18 August 2016.
-The authority is empowered to impose administrative measures or sanctions on providers who do not abide by the Regulation.
+The authority is empowered to impose administrative measures or sanctions on providers that do not abide by the regulation.

 Why is the distribution of derivative products with leverage prohibited?